 “It struck me there must have been some bad work going on there.”(12)

-Major Edmund Lockyer arrived in King George Sound on Christmas Day 1826 to annex the western part of New Holland for the British Crown.
+Major Edmund Lockyer arrived in King George Sound on the brig Amity on Christmas Day 1826 to annex the western part of New Holland for the British Crown.
 Captained by Thomas Hansen,(13) the Amity was laden with the resources for the new settlement including skilled-convict labour, soldiers, sheep, seeds and poultry.
 As Commandant, it was Major Lockyer’s contract to construct and govern what was essentially to be the beginnings of a military outpost and to guard against French occupation.(14)

 Whilst sailing into the Sound, Lockyer saw smoke from a fire on Michaelmas Island and noted that he thought a sailor may have been marooned there.
 The next day he sent a boat to the island and his crew returned with four Aboriginal men, some with cutlass scars across their throats and other evidence of battle upon their bodies.
 Lockyer had reported thus far spending a harmonious day meeting and hunting with some Menang men.
 Therefore he must have been shocked as the collective mood of these men swiftly became antagonistic once they had held a meeting with their countrymen who had been marooned on Michaelmas.
 Several of the men left as a group and called away any Menang men who were with Lockyer.
 They then speared the Major’s only blacksmith Dennis Dineen, in what appeared to be retribution for an unexplained, historic insult.
 To his credit, Lockyer ordered that no retaliatory action be taken.
 The next day when he explored Green Island in Oyster Harbour, Lockyer discovered the desiccated body of an Aboriginal man lying close to a partially completed raft.
 At this point, Lockyer realised that he had sailed into a feud between the Menang and an unknown band of seamen, who must have taken the Menang men to Green Island.
 “It struck me there must have been some bad work going on there; the natives have no Boats; they never venture above Knee deep in the water.”(15)